coinbase/coinbase-php/README.md

 }
 ```

-You can also request that the API return an expanded resource in the intial
+You can also request that the API return an expanded resource in the initial
 request by using the `expand` parameter.

 ```php